 Address 27 St Andrews Rd, Parktown, Johannesburg, South Africa, 2193

-The Wits Sport Clinic operates within the School of Therapeutic Sciences and is part of the Wits Initiative for Sport and Health (WISH).
+The Wits Sport Clinic operates within the School of Therapeutic Sciences and is part of Wits Sport and Health (WiSH).
 It is located at the Wits Education Campus (Impilo block), Parktown.
 The clinic provides a high standard of medical and rehabilitation services to all athletes and the general population suffering from musculoskeletal and other related conditions.
 Service providers include sports and exercise physicians, physiotherapists, biokineticists, optometrists, massage therapists, dieticians and podiatrists.
 The practice is open for consultation from Monday to Friday between 08h00 and 17h00.
 Appointments can also be made for external clients on weekends.

 Sports Medicine Services

 Sport Medicine Services offered at WISH:

 Sports and Exercise Medicine (SEM) Physicians are involved in the following:

 - the promotion and implementation of regular physical activity in the prevention, treatment and rehabilitation of the patient in terms of his/her chronic disease-related lifestyle;